How to Manage Smart Cache Device Access Using IP Ranges?

 - Connect to the best device (or fall back to the cloud if it can’t connect).

-How Do I Make Changes to the Folder Selection After the Initial Installation?
+How to Make Changes to the Folder Selection After the Initial Installation?

-How Do I Access Folders and Files from the Smart Cache Device on My Desktop?
+How Can Users Access Folders and Files from the Smart Cache Device on their Desktop?

-You need to install Egnyte Desktop App on the user machines to access the data through Smart Cache.
+Users need to install the Egnyte Desktop App on their machines to access the data through Smart Cache.
 Egnyte Desktop app seamlessly provides a unified view of all content that is shared with the user irrespective of if the content is synced to the device or rendered from the cloud.

-How Do I Configure a Static IP Address for Smart Cache?
+How to Configure a Static IP Address for Smart Cache?

 Smart Cache supports the use of DHCP as well as static IP addressing for network connectivity.
 For instructions on how to configure Static IP, refer to the “Set up a Static IP Address for Smart Cache” section in the Product Guide.

-Which Hypervisors Can I Deploy Smart Cache On?
+Which Hypervisors Can Smart Cache be Deployed on?

-Smart Cache installers are only available for VMware ESXi and Windows Hyper-V. Review the helpdesk article for further guidance on choosing the right NAS device for your remote job site.
+Smart Cache installers are only available for VMware ESXi, Nutanix, and Windows Hyper-V. Review the helpdesk article for further guidance on choosing the right Small Form Factor device for the remote job site.

-Can I be Smart Cache Connected when I am Working from Home?
+Can a User be Smart Cache Connected when Working from Home?

 Yes, this is possible in a few rare scenarios where the user has better latency through VPN access to the Smart Cache device from home than to the cloud directly.

-Can I Disable Automatic Software Upgrades On The Smart Cache Device?
+Can Automatic Software Upgrades be Disabled On The Smart Cache Device?

 Smart Cache does not support disabling automatic software upgrades.

-Can I Change The Software Upgrade Window On The Smart Cache Device?
+Can The Software Upgrade Window be Changed On The Smart Cache Device?

 Yes, admins can change the upgrade window from the devices page.
 The change can be made by going to the following page: